gaphor/gaphor/docs/scripting.md

 my_class.name = "MyClass"
 ```

-To give it an attribute, create an attribute type (`UML.Property`) and provide it some values.
+To give it an attribute, create an attribute type (`UML.Property`) and then
+assign the attribute values.

 ```{code-cell} ipython3
 my_attr = element_factory.create(UML.Property)